kevinmasson/website/content/posts/2020/add-comments-to-a-static-blog-with-isso.md

 In my case, `https://oktomus.com` is pointing to a [GitHub pages repo](https://github.com/oktomus/oktomus.github.io) and `https://isso.oktomus.com` will point to the Debian server.
 Both can be on the same server.

-All available options are detailled in the [server documentation](https://posativ.org/isso/docs/configuration/server/).
+All available options are detailed in the [server documentation](https://posativ.org/isso/docs/configuration/server/).

 If you never configured a smtp service on your server, replace `smtp` by `stdout` for the `notify` setting and remove the `smtp` block.

-You will need to create a `A` or `CNAME` record in your DNS to make `isso.oktomus.com` pointing to your server.
+You will need to create a `A` (and/or `AAAA` to support IPv6) or `CNAME` record in your DNS to make `isso.oktomus.com` pointing to your server.

-To make sure that our user have write and read permissions to the log and database files, run the following :
+To make sure that our user has write and read permissions to the log and database files, run the following :

 ```sh
 sudo touch /var/log/isso.log